angular/angular/aio/content/guide/docs-style-guide.md

 ```

 The doc generation process erases these comments before displaying them in the doc viewer.
-It also strips them from plunkers and sample code downloads.
+It also strips them from stackblitz and sample code downloads.

 <div class="alert is-important">